IluyemiJoy/Palmoria-Group-HR-Analysis/README.md

 <h1>2.
 Data Source</h1>

-The data was obtained online from Kaggle
+The data was obtained from hand to hand.
+Click on the link below to download the raw file

+[Raw file]

 ---